 The Great Formation

-The three main Lake Superior stones we work with are Lake Superior Agates, U.P.
-Thomsonite, and Michigan Greenstones.
+The three main Lake Superior stones we work with are Lake Superior Agate, Copper Replacement Agate, and Michigan Greenstone.
 Each variety was formed by varying cooling scenarios of the lava and different mineral depositions.
 Sounds like the stuff of legends, eh?
 It's true!

-Journey From Beach to Shop
+Journey From Beach to Jewelry

 Understanding that these gorgeous natural beauties are over 100 million years old adds even more wonder to their splendor.
 Rock and agate hunting is not an uncommon hobby where we live in Michigan's Upper Peninsula.
-No two look exactly alike and each are exhilarating to find and beautiful in their own way.
+No two stones look exactly alike and each is exhilarating to find and beautiful in their own way.

 Turning Gemstones Into Jewelry